Agroinformatics-UIUC/trial_characterization/README.md

 The characterization variables can be used to characterize the environment of the trials, find clusters of trials with similar conditions, use the variables as regressors to explain the trial results, extrapolate results to areas where trials were not implemented.

-# About the code

-The codes are enumerated in the order they need to be executed.
-Only the first four codes need to be run, and these four codes will call the other ones.

-# Input variables
+#Input Variables

-The file input.csv has a row for each trial to be simulated.
-It requires the following information:
+Create an input .csv file formatted as following, where each row is one trial to be simulated.

 | **Variable** | **Description** |
 | --- | --- |